China Pavilion at Epcot

 The China Pavilion is a Chinese-themed pavilion that is part of the World Showcase within Epcot at Walt Disney World in Bay Lake, Florida, United States.
 Its location is between the Norway and Germany pavilions.

 Layout

 Visitors enter the China Pavilion through a large Chinese gate.
 The courtyard is dominated by a replica of the Temple of Heaven, which contains the entrance to "Reflections of China", a Circle-Vision 360° movie exploring China's history and scenery, as well as a museum containing several ancient Chinese artifacts.
 The courtyard is bordered by shops selling Chinese merchandise, and two Chinese restaurants.
 The pavilion is decorated with ponds, crossed by bridges.
 Chinese acrobats also perform frequently in the pavilion.

-The pavilion served as the backdrop for the music video of the song "Reflection", performed by a then-unknown Christina Aguilera, from the 1998 Disney film Mulan.
+The pavilion served as the backdrop for the music video of the song "Reflection", performed by the then-unknown Christina Aguilera, from the 1998 Disney film Mulan.